itsmeow/FluidGun/README.md

     This makes many of the mods in the series perfect for filling gaps in modpacks.
     Allowing pack developers to reduce the need to include larger mods to complete a feature list.

-I do have permission to use "the brand" from DarkGuardsman himself.
+I do have permission to use "the brand" from QueenOfMissiles herself.

 ## Contact Info, Help, Discussion, and Suggestions